lukaskf/ossobucco/README.md

 This was a website I made using a Bootstrap Theme for a company I was attempting to start called OssoBucco.
-It didn't go to far ;)
+It didn't go too far ;)